mozilla/zamboni/docs/api/topics/firefox_os_addons.rst

         instead of the id to retrieve an add-on).
     :resjson string status: The add-on current status.
         Can be *incomplete*, *pending*, or *public*.
+    :resjson string uuid: The add-on uuid, used internally for URLs and for blocklisting.

     :param int id: The add-on id
     :param string slug: The add-on slug